onursert/Komik/README.md

 Settings<br>
 -Keep screen on when reading<br>
--Automatic and fast book sync on startup<br>
+-Automatic and fast comic sync on startup<br>
 -Rotation lock for portrait and landscape mode<br><br>

 Library Features<br>